sagemath/trac_to_gh/Issue 2578.md

 # Issue 2578: bug in bernoulli_polynomial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2578

 Original creator: was